Term 1 Week 9

 Wednesday Mass

-Please come and join Room 2, along with members of the parish, for Mass this Wednesday morning at 9am,
+Please come and join Room 4 for Mass this Wednesday morning at 9am in Room 3.

 Parish Newsletter